cpfaff/cafe/README.md

 * Do not provide full-text fields!

-What we aim at is clearly defined structures and fields that only contain clearly defined bits and pieces of information rather than full-text that could contain every information we need but nothing for granted.
+We aim at generic structures and fields that only contain clearly defined bits and pieces of information.
+Full-text fields are useful in general however, often contain every we might need but nothing for granted, nor well structured.

 #### Compatibility with other schemata